-solution.
-In simulations with different vertical grid spacing, the vertical gradients of $\langle \theta \rangle$ within the unstable near-surface layer are differently resolved, resulting in slightly different near-surface temperatures, as it can, e.g., be observed between the fine and coarse reference simulations in Fig. 6 a.
-This indicates that the parent simulation will yield slightly different $\langle \theta \rangle$ -profiles than the child simulation.
-After the anterpolation is performed, the parent solution is replaced by the underlying child solution, where the near-surface vertical gradients of $\langle \theta \rangle$ in the parent domain partly deviate from the ones the model would create without feedback from the child domain, i.e. the near-surface $\langle \theta \rangle$ -profile in the parent is not in equilibrium with the applied surface boundary condition any more.
+The heat flux profiles in the child and parent simulations decrease linearly with height within the CBL and are in good agreement with the fine-reference simulation.
+For the parent simulation we note the near-surface kink in the heat flux (see Fig. 6c for a close-up view).
+Moeng et al. (2007) observed a similar kink in the heat flux and attributed it to inaccuracies in the statistical evaluation of the heat flux, more precisely, to errors that arise from interpolation from a mass- to a height-coordinate system.
+However, to evaluate fluxes PALM does not apply any interpolations but uses directly the resolved- and subgrid-scale fluxes as calculated in the advection scheme and the subgrid model, respectively, and thus interpolation errors cannot explain the kink in this case.
+Instead, we attribute the kink in the parent domain to the anterpolation from the fine child solution.
+In simulations with different vertical grid spacing, the vertical gradients of $\langle \theta \rangle$ within the unstable near-surface layer are differently resolved, resulting in slightly different near-surface temperatures, as it can, e.g., be observed between the fineand coarse-reference simulations in Fig. 6a.
+This indicates that the parent simulation will yield slightly different $\langle \theta \rangle$ profiles than the child simulation.
+After the anterpolation is performed, the parent solution is replaced by the underlying child solution, where the near-surface vertical gradients of $\langle \theta \rangle$ in the parent domain partly deviate from the ones the model would create without feedback from the child domain, i.e., the near-surface $\langle \theta \rangle$ profile in the parent is not in equilibrium with the applied surface boundary condition any more.
 In the following time step the parent model tries to re-adjust the post-inserted $\langle \theta \rangle$ to the vertical gradients as being present without feedback from the child, altering the heating rates and thus the near surface vertical gradients of the heat flux, which in turn becomes visible as near-surface kink.
 In fact, we verified this hypothesis in a test case by using identical vertical grid spacing in parent and child.
 In this case, no kink in the vertical heat flux was visible any more (not shown).

 The variances of the horizontal and vertical velocity components, as well the skewness of the vertical component, depend strongly on the grid spacing as the coarse- and fine-grid reference simulations show, where the variances (skewness) become smaller (larger) for increasing grid spacing.
 The parent simulation agrees well with the coarse-resolution simulation, indicating that the anterpolation changes the parent flow field only marginally.
 The variances and skewness in the child simulations agree with the fine-reference profiles, except for the upper regions of the child domain where the variances are slightly overestimated.
-The child profiles are almost independent of grid-spacing ratio, and are close to the reference simulation profile.
-This indicates that the child solutions are almost independent on the chosen grid-spacing ratio in the studied cases.
+The child profiles are almost independent of grid-spacing ratio and are close to the reference simulation profile.
+This indicates that the child solutions are almost independent of the chosen grid-spacing ratio in the studied cases.